LOUISINTERNET/lia_multicolumnwizard/Documentation/Index.rst

 ----

-This extension adds an new TCA-Type that allows to group Fields into rows that can be multiplied.
+This extension adds an new TCA-Type that allows to group fields into rows that can be multiplied.

 ----